 Decreasing Annual Nest Counts in a Globally Important Loggerhead Sea Turtle Population.

-An updated detailed analysis of loggerhead nesting trends for Florida’s 27 core index beaches and Florida Panhandle index beaches can be found in an upcoming Open Access article by Ceriani et al. (in press) entitled "Conservation implications of sea turtle nesting trends: elusive recovery of a globally important loggerhead population".
+An updated detailed analysis of loggerhead nesting trends for Florida’s 27 core index beaches (1989-2018) and Florida Panhandle (1997-2018) index beaches can be found in the following Open Access article by Ceriani et al. (2019):

 Green Turtle Nests